 Why study Library or Record Management at TAFE NSW?

-Library and Information Services courses offer students a chance to develop their researching skills and learn how to implement catalogue systems professionally.
-You will learn to catalogue, organise, digitise and maintain resources of all varieties, use your thirst for learning to help people access information, and preserve treasure knowledge for generations to come.
-Courses in this sector are formulated to equip you with the practical skills and background knowledge you need to accomplish results oriented, problem-solving tasks within any organisation.
+Library and information services courses offer students a chance to develop their researching skills and learn how to implement catalogue systems professionally.
+By studying these courses, you will learn to catalogue, organise, digitise, and maintain resources of all varieties, using your thirst for learning to help people access information, and preserve treasured knowledge for generations to come.
+Courses in this sector are formulated to equip you with the practical skills and background knowledge you need to accomplish results oriented, problem solving tasks within any organisation.

-TAFE NSW offers a wide range of courses at a number of levels to suit your needs.
-Whether you're just starting out in your Library Information Services career, want to upgrade your skills or simply broaden your horizons, don't wait any longer and enrol now!
+TAFE NSW offers a wide range of courses at various levels to suit your needs.
+Whether you're just starting out in your records management or library and information services career, want to upgrade your skills, or simply broaden your horizons, don't wait any longer - enrol now.